+\autoref{tbl:rmse} shows the performance of each framework on the 100th acquisition batch.
+Welch’s t-test, with a Holm–Bonferroni correction (see \autoref{adx:hypothesis_test}), compares our estimators to baselines in each environment.
+PairEpEsts achieve lower or comparable RMSEs, demonstrating their efficacy in estimating epistemic uncertainty.
+In higher dimensions, our estimators significantly outperform other methods, as shown in Humanoid.
+Learning curves are presented in \autoref{fig:actlearn_nflows_rmse}.
+Note that in the \textit{bimodal} setting, all methods converge to similar performance and are indistinguishable in the plot.
+BatchBALD and BADGE, originally designed for classification, required adaptation for regression, facing challenges due to differences in uncertainty measure computation.
+Similarly, BAIT, designed for 1D regression, did not perform well in high-dimensional settings.
+The dashed line indicates the performance of our model when trained on the full dataset, serving as an upper bound for comparison.

-To conduct a more in-depth analysis of our proposed method, we compared PaiDEs to MC estimators with a varying sample size, $K$, in the \textit{Hopper} environment.
-We expected that MC estimators would perform on par with PaiDEs with a sufficient number of samples.
+For a deeper analysis of our method, we compared our estimators to MC estimators with a varying sample size, $K$, in the \textit{Hopper} environment.
+As expected, MC estimators perform on par with PairEpEsts with a sufficient number of samples.
 This trend is illustrated in \autoref{fig:rmse_num_samples}.
-The MC estimator does reach the peak performance of PaiDEs given enough samples but does not perform better than PaiDEs, suggesting that PaiDEs are sufficient when estimating epistemic uncertainty in this context.
+The MC estimator reaches the peak performance of our estimators given enough samples but does not perform better than PairEpEsts, suggesting that our estimators are sufficient to estimate epistemic uncertainty.